 6. IoT Platform

-An IoT platform is a cloud-enabling platform that works with standard devices to enable cloud-based applications and services on it.
-IoT functions as a mediator, collecting data from different devices with a remote device configuration and smart device management.
+An IoT platform is a cloud-enabling platform that works with standard devices to enable cloud-based applications and services.
+IoT is a mediator, collecting data from different devices with a remote configuration and intelligent device management.

 The technology is self-management and sends out real-time alerts to troubleshoot issues.
-IoT also supports different industry-grade protocols to deliver smart predictions through monitoring organization processes.
+IoT also supports different industry-grade protocols to deliver intelligent predictions through monitoring organization processes.

 This intelligent connectivity is what makes IoT platforms a cloud computing trend.